Why Homeschool? Is Public or Private school not good enough? They are okay, but they just aren’t for us right now.

 I withdrew Bubba in October of 4th grade and we started homeschooling again.
 It wasn’t an easy transition and I suck at teaching.
 We made it work, though.
 5th grade came and whew, it was easier.
 I found a curriculum that suited both of us and I could work with his sister, Rea.
 I started homeschooling Rea when she entered Kindergarten.
 KB was still at her local preschool.

-Now on to the 2016-2017 school year, and all 3 are at home.
-Bubba is in middle school, in 6th grade.
-Rea is in 1st grade and KB is in Pre-K. I will admit this – it is difficult to homeschool 3 kids in 3 didn’t age groups.
+Now on to the 2017-2018 school year.
+Bubba is in 7th grade.
+Rea is in 2nd grade and KB is in Pre-K/Kindergarten.
+I will admit this – it is difficult to homeschool 3 kids in 3 didn’t age groups.

 Will the kids ever go back to school?